Techtonica/curriculum/javascript/event-recommender.md

     * Search for events by date
     * Search for events by category

+#### Creating a plan of attack
+Before you start coding, think about and write down the answers to these questions:

+- What classes will you create?
+- What properties should each class have?
+Think about: What properties are needed to complete the assignment?
+What other properties would be helpful to include as well?
+- What methods should each class have?

+You may change your answers as you write the code, but it's good to have a general plan worked out before you code.

 #### Starter Code
 Note:
 * Create a JavaScript file for your class(es); it highly encouraged to make a User and Event class above and outside of your EventRecommender class.
-* You will need to decide what properties each class has.
-What properties are needed to complete the assignment?
-What other properties would be helpful to include as well?
 * You will need to decide which arguments each function takes in.

 Start with the following code: